-The wall itself is inlayed with components of yellow, green, blue, purple, black and white glaze.
+The Nine Dragon Screen itself is inlayed with components of yellow, green, blue, purple, black and white glaze.
 On the wall, nine dragons are swirling vividly amid yellow clouds, blue mists, surfing waves and mountain cliffs.

 Cavorting in poses that look at once playful and menacing, the nine sinuous dragons which grace its lengths were said to control the powers of wind and rain, and presented an impassable obstacle to evil spirits, who, apparently, could only move in straight lines.

 Of the nine, the central one, with its bright eyes staring firmly into the distance, seems the most dignified and imposing.
 All this provides visitor with a glimpse of the advanced carving craftsmanship of the ancient Chinese people.

 Address: Yanghe Street, Datong